A Glossary of Common Packaging Industry Terms

-A termed used to describe a metal or molded cap which effects a primary seal when properly applied to a container for the purpose of retaining the contents and preventing contamination thereof.
+A term used to describe a metal or molded cap which affects a primary seal when properly applied to a container for the purpose of retaining the contents and preventing contamination thereof.

-A can having a fibre body composed of a composite of paper (label and liner could be aluminum foil or plastic), and one or both ends made of metal.
+A can with a fibre body composed of a composite of paper (label and liner could be aluminum foil or plastic), and one or both ends made of metal.

 A material whose chemical structure is made up of long chains of two differently structured chemical units (monomers), which repeat a more or less regular pattern in the chain.

 A continuous thread design that begins near the bottom of the closure skirt and continues upward toward the liner with the correct number of turns depending on the closure size designation.

 Weight per unit volume of a substance expressed in grams per cubic centimeter, pounds per cubic foot, etc.